Vāsanā: Hinduism

+The Ahirbudhnya Samhita describes vasana as seeds whose fruit is rebirth.

 Vaishanavism

 Śrīmad Bhāgavatam (5.11.5) (also known as the Bhagavata Purana), a principal text for the Vaishnava tradition of Sanatana Dharma employs the term 'vasana':

 A satisfactory English rendering has not yet been sourced, but the import is that the 'imprinted-volitions-of-mind' (vāsanātmā), whether pious or impious, are conditioned by the Gunas.
 The gunas propel the mind into different 'formations' (rūpa-bhedam).
 The 'mind' (atma) is the master of the sixteen material elements.
 Its 'refined or coarse quality' (antaḥ-bahiṣṭvam) determines the mind-formations of manifestation (tanoti).